 The most common of home bars, the majority of these workhorses were manufactured during the Great Home Bar Craze (1950-1975).
 They can be found lurking and grossly overpriced in every retro-thrift boutique in the nation.
-They come many sizes and styles, including Tiki, Swinger (pictured), Cowboy, Disco and Space Age.
+They come in many sizes and styles, including Tiki, Swinger (pictured), Cowboy, Disco and Space Age.

-Common to large suburban homes, these impersonal monstrosities are usually built-in, constructed of oak, come equipped with a water supply and are shockingly well-stocked.
+Common to large suburban homes, these impersonal monstrosities are usually built-in, constructed of oak, come equipped with a water supply, and are shockingly well-stocked.
 With wine.
 Not surprisingly, these soulless crypts generally see the least amount of use.

 Right: Bud Abbott (of the comedy team Abbott and Costello) shows off his Behemoth.